 Once she becomes more physically mobile, Scarlett dresses Jennifer up in virginal white, matching Robert's suit as they prep for their first date.
-He escorts her to the jazz club he plays at and performs a special number only for her and his consistently drunk and amazing best friend, Jeff (Richard Pryor, in an early but unforgettable role).
+He escorts her to the jazz club he works at and plays a special number only for her and his consistently drunk and amazing best friend, Jeff (Richard Pryor, in an early but unforgettable role).
 Later on, they slow dance to Nat King Cole's “The Very Thought of You.”
-(Which, total aside, was covered with a lot more comedic horror show in Robert Downey Sr's UP THE ACADEMY.)
+(Which, total aside, was covered with a lot more comedic horror show in Robert Downey Sr's Up the Academy.)
 A return to sweet-pink-cheeked teenage bliss is interrupted by Scarlet, who flips out in total English school marm fashion and sends Jennifer to her room.
 Robert confronts her, with Scarlet strangely acting like it was all part of their initial plan.
 However, things shift when he tells her that Jennifer has brought out something truly real within him that he has been out of touch with for a very long time.

 However, like a moneyed-human version of a Funhouse, nothing is what it seems.
 Will Robert run away with Jennifer and complete the fairy tale ritual or will the weird controlling spell of the Manor only grow stronger?

-SOME CALL IT LOVING is a film that is truly its own beast.
-Combining fantasy tropes with very real human dysfunction, it is a work born and bred to never settle in a box that most viewers are going to be familiar or even comfortable with.
+Some Call it Loving is a film that is truly its own beast.
+Combining fantasy tropes with very real human dysfunction, it is a work born and bred to never settle in a box most viewers are going to be familiar or even comfortable with.
 Which is what makes it such an essential and noteworthy title.
 Its main characters are such a strange batch.
 All three are driven by Earthly wants, centering around the twin forces of love and lust, yet are often held back due to an assortment of past damage.
 Jennifer is stunted emotionally due to her being “sold” and drugged by an assortment of carnies for the past several years.
-Scarlet has basically all but volunteered away any real identity out of her “love” for Robert and a relationship that is web-riddled with games and fantasy.
+Scarlet has basically all but volunteered away any real identity out of her “love” for Robert and their relationship that is web-riddled with games and fantasy.
 Then there's Robert himself, who is the biggest riddle of them all.
-It is not often that you see a character whose duality is both alpha ring-leader and weak-willed towards any true change, so it was good fortune that they cast Zalman King in the role.
+It is not often that you see a character whose duality of both alpha ring-leader and being weak-willed towards true change, so it was good fortune that they cast Zalman King in the role.

 Tisa Farrow's Jennifer is appropriately sylph-like here, in sweet contrast to the slightly older and more worldly-seeming form of Carol White's Scarlet.
-SOME CALL IT LOVING is also a beautifully shot film, thanks to cinematographer Mario Tosi, who would go on to lens DePalma's CARRIE and the Jan Michael Vincent film, BUSTER & BILLIE.
+Some Call it Loving is a beautifully shot film, thanks to cinematographer Mario Tosi, who would go on to lens DePalma's Carrie and the Jan Michael Vincent film, Buster & Billie.
 Whether or not it was an intended effect, there's a strong Radley Metzger feel throughout the film, between the use of visually rich locations, an extraordinary looking cast who can actually act and the use of sensuality to reveal, onion-like, deeper-than-the-id layers of the human condition.
-In fact, SOME CALL IT LOVING would make for an exquisite double feature with Metzger's THE LICKERISH QUARTET or CAMILLE 2000.
+In fact, Some Call it Loving would make for an exquisite double feature with Metzger's The Lickerish Quartet or Camille 2000.